apache/usergrid/stack/tools/README.md

       README.md
       usergrid-tools.jar
       usergrid-export.sh
-      usergrid-custom.properties
+      usergrid-deployment.properties

 These are the important files:

 * __usergrid-tools.jar__: this is the Usergrid Tools executable
 * __usergrid-export.sh__: this is a shell script design to be run as a cron scheduled task
-* __usergrid-custom.properties__: this is the configuration file, refer to the documentation for the tool you are running to learn what properties are required.
+* __usergrid-deployment.properties__: this is the configuration file, refer to the documentation for the tool you are running to learn what properties are required.

 How to run the Usergrid Tools